mahmoudomarus/Krib_host_dahsboard/docs/API_DOCUMENTATION.md

 - Validate all inputs on your server
 - Use RLS policies for data security
 - Rate limit your API calls
+- Customer Platform should have separate auth for admin operations

 ## Support